The Nobles in Wolf's Rain. They may not have a monarch, but they do have ridiculously overpowered technology to compensate.

 In Honor Harrington, the Star Kingdom of Manticore has a noble class that was mostly descended from the first wave of colonists.
 However, they also create new peerages for exceptionally distinguished commoners, such as the protagonist herself.

 Most Manticoran nobles (including the royal family) are driven by a strong sense of noblesse oblige, and recognize that an inherited title doesn't make them automatically better that commoners; those that don'tnote cough Conservative Association cough tend to dive headlong into Aristocrats Are Evil territory.

-More subtly, but Spock as well; not only is his father a very respected diplomat, but his extended family owns a great deal of land and includes T'Pau, one of the most influential people on Vulcan.
+More subtly, but Commander Spock from Star Trek: The Original Series.
+Not only is his father a very respected diplomat, but his extended family owns a great deal of land and includes T'Pau, one of the most influential people on Vulcan.

 Trust me, Clara Vere de Vere, From yon blue heavens above us bent The gardener Adam and his wife Smile at the claims of long descent.
 Howe'er it be, it seems to me, 'Tis only noble to be good.
 Kind hearts are more than coronets, And simple faith than Norman blood.